CommsTech/Plexinator/README.md

 Libary Validator script pulled from: https://github.com/PNRxA/corrupted-media-scanner

+Plexinator_Setup_Wizard.bat (Used to set variables and download prereqs)

+Must run Plexinator_Setup_Wizard.bat prior to using Plexinator.bat

+Plexinator.bat (The script that does the stuff)
-Step 1 : Set File locations and Variables
+Step 1 : Set Working Directory
 Step 2 : HandBreakcli Conversion from ts,m4v,mov,avi,flv,Mpeg to MP4 Web optimised
 Step 3 : FFMPEG to Optimize exhisting .MP4 files (current issue is all .mp4's get optimised even if they dont need it) Step 4 : Filebot to rename converted and optimised files Step 5 : PNRxA Script utilizing handbreak to test media libary

-Feel free to assist and make this better
+Feel free to submit issues, commit changes and/or fork and make this better!